How Do You Make An Ice Bath Not Hurt?

 Understanding and accepting the initial discomfort can make a huge difference.
 Think of it as a mental challenge.
 Preparing yourself mentally can help you tolerate the cold more effectively.
 Visualization techniques and deep breathing exercises can be quite beneficial here.

-See also Are Cold Tubs Worth It?
+See also What Do Cold Tubs Do For Athletes?

 Physical Preparation